Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

-When applying the Gibbs property to the top curve we will often need to control the second curve and essentially demand that it still behaves typically, even under the conditioning that $\h_1(0)\geq \theta$ (or other increasing events).
-To ensure this, we use that the law of such a conditioned $\h_2$ is dominated by the \emph{unconditioned} law of $\h_1$.
-We will call this the \emph{van den Berg-Kesten (BK) inequality}.\footnote{The original BK inequality comes from percolation theory, see for example \cite{grimmett1999percolation}, to bound the probability of two events occurring ``disjointly'' by the product of the probabilities of the events.
-We use the same terminology here because, by the RSK bijection, the top two curves of the zero temperature line ensemble can be related to weights of pairs of disjoint paths in limiting last passage percolation models, and in this context many cases of the inequality we describe are applications of the classical BK inequality.}
+A crucial ingredient in the proof of positive association for the Brownian bridge ensemble is a certain monotonicity in conditioning property (a version of Assumption~\ref{as.mono in cond} for more than two points), which is a refinement of a monotonicity property that we describe next.

+Recall that the Brownian bridge ensembles (under hard or soft constraints) are defined given some boundary data: an lower and/or upper boundary curve, and the values of the Brownian bridges at the boundaries of the interval.
+The monotonicity property is simply that the law of these Brownian ensembles stochastically increases if the boundary data increases; for example, if the boundary values are kept the same but the lower curve $f_1$ is increased to $f_2$ (i.e., $f_1(\cdot)\leq f_2(\cdot)$), there is a coupling of the bridge ensembles such that the bridges associated to the lower curve $f_1$ are lower than those associated to $f_2$.
+A similar statement holds for ordered boundary values.
+These monotonicity properties were first proven in \cite{corwin2014brownian} and \cite{corwin2016kpz} (see also \cite{dimitrov2021characterization,dimitrov2021characterizationH} for more detailed proofs) and have proven indispensable in studies of line ensembles (e.g., in \cite{hammond2016brownian,hammond2017modulus,brownianLPPtransversal,hammond2017patchwork,wu2021brownian,calvert2019brownian,dauvergne2018basic,dauvergne2018directed}); similar monotonicity properties in other models with nice resampling properties have likewise proved important (e.g., \cite{aggarwal2020arctic}).

-A heuristic to understand why this should be the case is to see that, under the Brownian Gibbs property, $\h_1$ is essentially an upper boundary for $\h_2$.
-By monotonicity properties of the Gibbs property, as the upper boundary increases (eg. if $\theta$ gets larger in the one-point upper tail conditioning event), $\h_2$ gets stochastically larger; so the law of $\h_2$ conditional on $\{\h_1(0)\geq \theta\}$ is stochastically increasing in $\theta$.
-But in the $\theta\to\infty$ limit, the upper boundary goes to $\infty$ and disappears, and in that case $\h_2$ can be thought of as becoming an unconditioned $\h_1$ as the latter also has no upper boundary.
-It is this basic reasoning that allows us to control the lower curve $\h_2$ in all our arguments.
+Next, Assumption~\ref{as.corr}(b) is the (strong) BK inequality, which, recall, holds for the zero temperature cases but is unclear in positive temperature.
+A heuristic to understand why it should hold in zero temperature is that, under the Brownian Gibbs property, $\cL_1$ is essentially an upper boundary for $\cL_2$.
+By monotonicity properties of the Gibbs property, as the upper boundary increases (e.g., if $\theta$ gets larger in the one-point upper tail conditioning event), $\cL_2$ gets stochastically larger; so the law of $\cL_2$ conditional on $\{\cL_1(0)\geq \theta\}$ is stochastically increasing in $\theta$.
+But in the $\theta\to\infty$ limit, the upper boundary goes to $\infty$ and disappears, and in that case $\cL_2$ can be thought of as becoming an unconditioned $\cL_1$ as the latter also has no upper boundary.
+It is this basic reasoning that allows us to control the lower curve $\cL_2$ in all our arguments.
+As we saw in Section~\ref{s.weaker bk}, Assumption~\ref{as.weak bk}(b\ensuremath{'}) is a weaker version which suffices in the arguments, and which holds for the KPZ line ensemble.